HedgeWizardly/hedge-wizard-guide-to-the-realms/subclasses/Warrior of Mercury.md

 ## Level 3: Quicksilver Stride
 Your speed increases by 10 feet.
 It increases by 10 feet again at levels 6, 11, and 17.

 When you make a long jump, you can cover a number of feet up to your Dexterity score for every 10 feet of movement spent immediately before the jump.
-You must have enough movement left to spend on your turn in order to reach this extended distance, and this jump distance cannot exceed 30 feet.
+You must have enough movement left to spend on your turn in order to reach this extended distance.

 <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fmarvelblog.com%2Fwp-content%2Fuploads%2F2021%2F10%2Fleap-makkari.gif&f=1&nofb=1&ipt=5020c99c66bd0ee7a569fc8021783d65ee968b22e85f28e75b04fd42e25ed4c5" width="200px" />